moonish1211/Cosmic-Crashout/README.md

 ## Abstract
 Cosmic Crashout is a Flappy Bird inspired game using Pygame and integrated EEG data inputs from the Open BCI GUI.
 This is one of a few games that work with the ganglion board from Open BCI.<br><br>
 We allowed two inputs, blink and Hard-blink to select the options and play the game.
 Additionally, each of these keys are synced to the keyboard, so this game can also be played by keyboard.
-The global leaderboard creates a competative environment for everyone to compete for the score in top 5.
 This project demonstrates the integration of the neurofeedback mechanism in gaming, which highlights time potential for EEG-based controls in interactive applications.

 ## Game Design (Frontend)